onchain-id/documentation/docs/identities/information.md

 A service that stores and diffuse information about an Identity is called an **Information Provider**.

-Any **Service Provider** is able to request these information from the *Information Provider*. t will respond the data only if the Service Provider is allowed to access the information.
+Any **Service Provider** is able to request these information from the *Information Provider*.
+It will respond the data only if the Service Provider is allowed to access the information.
 The Identity Owner has a complete control over what information are shared with which services.

 Some Information Provider will notify the Identity Owner when an access request is emitted, some will not.